rota1001/stm32h7-linux/README.md

 - Used **SPARSEMEM memory model** to utilize non-contiguous memory regions
 - POSIX library function support with **uClibc**
 - **Execute-in-Place** user program, running without loading readonly segments to RAM
-- Run toybox, which is a lightweight busybox
+- Run **dynamically linked Busybox** in FDPIC format backed by uClibc support

 ## Dependencies
 There are some dependencies that needed to be installed.